 - yacon root

-Archaeological evidence from the Chihuahuan Desert near New Mexico suggests that ancient populations living in this region who ate plant-based diets probably consumed about 135 grams of prebiotic inulin-type fructans every single day!
-(9)
+Archaeological evidence suggests that ancient populations who ate mostly plant-based diets probably consumed about 135 grams of prebiotic inulin-type fructans every single day.

 In the U.S., adults are told to aim for 20–35 grams of fiber per day, especially from whole foods.
-Most children and adults fall short in terms of consuming enough dietary fiber, which is why inulin can be a great addition to the their diets.
-Studies show the average fiber intake of adults in the U.S. is less than half recommended levels and is even lower among those who follow low-carb diets like the Atkins diet and South Beach diet.
-(11)
+However, surveys show that most children and adults fall short in terms of consuming enough dietary fiber, especially those who follow low-carb diets.

-Health authorities stand behind inulin as an easy, low-cost way to help bridge the gap between daily fiber recommendations and what people are actually consuming.
-And because inulin can be added to common foods like oatmeal, smoothies, juices and baked goods without effecting their taste it’s very simple to use.
+Because inulin can be added to common foods like oatmeal, smoothies, juices and baked goods without affecting their taste, it’s very simple to use.

 Risks and Side Effects

-For people with sensitives to FODMAPs (like those with irritable bowel syndrome on an IBS diet or who have inflammatory bowel disorders), drawing water into the colon in large quantities can lead to worsened symptoms, like cramps, gas and bloated stomach.
-(12) It’s a good idea to add inulin or other concentrated fibers to your diet slowly to test their effects and also to drink plenty of water to help with lubrication.
+For people with a sensitivity to FODMAPs (like those with irritable bowel syndrome or an inflammatory bowel disorder), drawing water into the colon in large quantities can lead to worsened symptoms, like cramps, gas and bloated stomach.
+It’s a good idea to add inulin or other concentrated fibers to your diet slowly to test their effects and also to drink plenty of water to help with lubrication.

-- Inulin is a soluble plant fiber that’s present in high amounts in the chicory plant, along with an estimated 36,000 other plants.
+- What is inulin?
+It’s a type of prebiotic fiber/soluble plant fiber that’s present in high amounts in the chicory root plant, along with an estimated 36,000 other plants.